bitofastickler/Automate-the-Boring-Stuff-Projects/README.md

 # Smiley-Day

-This is a repository to store python projects while I learn.
-Smiley-Day is my first project.
-It asks the user's name and age and tells them how old they'll be next year.
+This is a repository to store python projects from Automate the Boring Stuff with Python.